cyface-de/ios-backend/RFR-App/README.md

 #  Ready-for-Robots App

-This is the project realising an iOS App for the Ready-for-Robots research project.
-Currently it is only a rump showing a UI with no actual actions.
+This is the project realising an iOS App for the [Ready-for-Robots research project](https://ready-for-robots.de/).

 ## License

-Copyright 2023 Cyface GmbH
+Copyright 2023-2024 Cyface GmbH

 This file is part of the Read-for-Robots iOS App.